On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games: Preliminary results

 \subsection{Results on Lipschitz BSDE}

-We mention a relevant result for our computations concerning moment estimates for BSDE with drivers that satisfy Lipschitz conditions with random Lipschitz constant.
+In this and the following subsection, we recall relevant results for our computations concerning moment estimates for BSDE with drivers that satisfy Lipschitz conditions with random Lipschitz constant.
 For more details, particularly the BMO (Bounded Mean Oscillation) property, see Section 1.2.5 in \cite{dos2010some}.
-For a process $(H_t)_{t\in[0,T]}$, we will use the notation

-Let $F$ be a measurable function and let $\zeta$ be a random variable.
+Let $\psi:\Om\times[0,T]\times\R\times\R^d\to\R$ be a measurable function and let $\zeta$ be a random variable.
 Consider the BSDE

-For $p\geq1$, assume \begin{description} \item [(A1)] $\zeta$ is an $\cF_t$-adapted random variable and $\zeta\in L^{2p}(\R)$. \item [(A2)] $F:\Om\times[0,T]\times\R\times\R^d\to\R$ is measurable and there exists a positive constant, $M$, and a positive predictable process, $(H_t)_{t\in[0,T]}$, such that for all $t\in[0,T],$ $u,u'\in\R$, and $v,v'\in\mathbb{R}^m$, we have
+For $p\geq1$, assume \begin{description} \item [(A1)] $\zeta$ is an $\cF_T$-adapted random variable and $\zeta\in L^{2p}(\R)$. \item [(A2)] $\psi:\Om\times[0,T]\times\R\times\R^d\to\R$ is measurable and there exists a positive constant, $M$, and a positive predictable process, $(H_t)_{t\in[0,T]}$, such that for all $t\in[0,T],$ $u,u'\in\R$, and $v,v'\in\mathbb{R}^m$, we have